 Getting Ready For the Ride

 Non-member riders are expected to come with a completed and signed copy of the club waiver form.
 As a backup make a copy of the Release and Waiver of Liability form and bring a pen.
 The Club insurance policy requires all non-club riders to sign a release of liability before the ride, and to join COWs prior to subsequent rides.
 Remember to bring at least one waiver form and a pen.
 At the end of the ride, take a photo of the completed waiver form and send it to the email@example.com.

-All participants are required to have a properly fitting helmet, personal ID, and medical and emergency contact information.
+All participants are required to have a properly fitting helmet and personal ID.
 Check during the pre-ride talk to make sure that all riders are compliant.

 The Pre-Ride Talk